 Here are some tips for spotting skinks and geckos:

-If you make it up to the ridge line, especially in the area where the Peach Cove track crosses the ridge, keep your eyes out for North Island robins.
-You will often see them hopping along beside the path and if you stop they may well come right up to you.
-We are very proud to have robins in our Reserve and we don’t want them to come to any harm.
+If you make it up to the ridge line, especially in the area where the Peach Cove track crosses the ridge, keep your eyes out for North Island robins and whitehead.
+You will often see the robins hopping along beside the path and if you stop they may well come right up to you.
+You will see the whiteheads in the trees as they are a flocking songbird which you are likely to hear before you see.
+We are very proud to have robins and whiteheads in our Reserve and we don’t want them to come to any harm.
 Please be very careful around them and please do not feed them.

 Ecological highlights of Bream Head Conservation Reserve include: